 - Servo motors

-For a price point around 25$ USD, it’s a fun project to experiment with to learn more about autonomous robots.
+For a low price point, it’s a fun project to experiment with to learn more about autonomous robots.
 The assembly requires a few tools and a bit of resourcefulness, but doable even for a beginner.
 It’s also cheap enough that you won’t feel bad if you make a few mistakes.